The Swedish Copyright Act gives authors, composers, artists and other content creators the right to determine how their works may be used.

 Non-private use may include, for example, dissemination to a large group of friends, or within an association, using the material for commercial purposes, or if you wish to disseminate it on the Internet.
 The National Library is responsible for such copies it makes that are not for your private use.
 We may therefore ask you for additional information about how you plan to use the copies.

-The National Library does not own the rights to the works in the collections – these are owned by the individual authors or their survivors.
+The National Library does not own the rights to the works in its collections – these are owned by the individual authors or their surviving relatives.

 The National Library generally does not have information about who owns the rights.
 For inquiries about rightholders, we refer users to organisations like BUS, the Swedish Authors' Association, STIM or a copyright lawyer.